Animals

 What if I don't want to live with an Emotional Support Animal?

-If you learn you will have an Emotional Support Animal living in your room/suite and you do not want to live with this animal, please reach out to Residential Life to explore options.
+If you learn you will have an Emotional Support Animal living in your room/suite and you do not want to live with this animal, please reach out to Housing to explore options.
 We will explore options to the greatest extent possible.

 There is a dog in the lounge on my floor without a leash.
 Is this allowed?